ingydotnet/secursor/ReadMe.md

 What if we launched Cursor from an already sandboxed environment?
 A machine that had exactly what we needed for successful dev and nothing more?

+That's SeCursor!

-The `cursor-docker` project aims to mitigate those risks by:
+The SeCursor project aims to mitigate risks by:

 - Running Cursor in an isolated container with limited filesystem access
 - Preventing access to sensitive host files and directories